washanhanzi/washanhanzi.github.io/content/en/posts/pragmaticGRPC1.md

 ## Interceptor and Metadata

 Interceptor is like the `middleware` in `REST` framework.
-You can get all you need from [this repo](https://github.com/grpc-ecosystem/go-grpc-middleware).
+You can get all your need from [this repo](https://github.com/grpc-ecosystem/go-grpc-middleware).
 The interceptor chain just works like middleware chain in `REST` framework.